catalyzeio/paas-onboarding-docs/README.md

 ++++++++++++++++++++++++

-RYAN: Using Heroku so many times seems odd to me.
+Using Heroku so many times seems odd to me.
 Instead of user Heroku, couldn't we say:

 "We want to make it as easy for a developer to build a compliant healthcare application on Catalyze as it is to deploy an app with a simple command" or something to that effect.